Handigaun Car‑Free Day Returns: Newari Flavors and Culture Fill the Streets

 This collaborative program—championed by the metropolitan city office and the local Handigaun community—goes far beyond just restricting vehicles.
 It’s designed to promote environmental stewardship, activate public spaces for people, and celebrate the rich artistic traditions of Nepal’s indigenous cultures.
 Most importantly, it offers children safe, open streets where they can play and connect.

-On Car‑Free Day, Handigaun becomes a lively cultural stage where the authentic flavors of Newari cuisine take center stage.
-Food stalls in every corner showcase treasured classics like Choila, Kachila, Bara, Aloo Tama, Yomari, and crispy fried soybeans, drawing crowds eager to enjoy indigenous tastes and age‑old recipes.
+On Car-Free Day, Handigaun becomes a lively cultural stage where the authentic flavors of Newari cuisine take center stage.
+Food stalls in every corner showcase treasured classics like Choila, Kachila, Bara, Aloo Tama, Yomari, and crispy fried soybeans.
+These dishes draw crowds eager to enjoy indigenous tastes and age-old recipes.

 For visitors, this isn’t simply street food—it’s a hands‑on immersion into the heart of Newari culinary heritage.
 The traditional dishes on offer reflect centuries of cultural preservation, adding depth and character to Handigaun’s identity.